riybha216/riybha216/README.md

 Hi there, I'm Riya! 👋
 </h2>

 I'm Riya Bhatia, a current freshman at Carnegie Mellon University studying computer science.
-I'm an avid coder, Rubik's cube enthusiast, and Bay Area native.
-As a programmer, I enjoy solving interdisciplinary problems, as shown by my projects.
+I'm an avid coder, and I'm currently investigating machine learning methods to produce a rapid and more effective fibromyalgia diagnosis tool.
+As a programmer, I enjoy solving interdisciplinary problems with people who have the same goals as me: creating a more safe and equitable world that values collaboration, diversity, and the power of software to create positive change in secluded communities.

 ### 🤝 Connect with me: